StephanWagner/svgMap/README.md

 * `countryNames` (`object`) An object with the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code as key and the country name as value

+---

 ## Localize

 Use the option `countryNames` to translate country names.
-In the folder `local` you can find translations in following languages: Arabic, Chinese, English, French, German, Hindi, Portuguese, Russian, Spanish, Urdu
+In the folder `demo/html/local` or `demo/es6/local` you can find translations in following languages: Arabic, Chinese, English, French, German, Hindi, Portuguese, Russian, Spanish, Urdu.

 To create your own translations, check out [country-list](https://github.com/umpirsky/country-list) by [Saša Stamenković](https://github.com/umpirsky).

+---

 ## Attribution